FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/runtime-lightmaps.md

 ## Auto-Unwrapping and UV1 Generation {#auto-unwrapping-and-uv1-generation}

 Lightmaps are always applied using the second set of **UV coordinates (UV1)** on the model asset.
-For the best results, we recommend that you add a second UV set from the 3D content tool to your model, before you upload it to PlayCanvas.
+For the best results, we recommend that you add a second UV set from the 3D content tool to your model, before you upload it to OasisW.
 For more information about lightmap friendly UV's, see the [UV Mapping][9] section.

-If your model doesn't have a UV1 set, the PlayCanvas Editor can automatically unwrap and generate UV1 co-ordinates for the model.
+If your model doesn't have a UV1 set, the OasisW Editor can automatically unwrap and generate UV1 co-ordinates for the model.

 ![Model Component: UV1 Missing](/img/user-manual/graphics/lighting/lightmapping/model-uv1-missing.png)